SHOP

 There isn’t a bad engine among them, with the mid-power 1.2-litre three-cylinder petrol engine being worthy of special mention.

 If speed is your game, the Performance model with its 208hp will certainly light up any journey.
-The DS 3 handles enjoyably with nippy, entertaining handling, and a decent ride quality in less sporting models.
+The DS 3 handles enjoyably with nippy, entertaining handling and decent ride quality in less sporting models.
 The Performance’s ride is more tensed to enable sharper handling.

 The interior looks great and has plenty of equipment, including DAB radio and air-conditioning, with space for two adults in the back.